"Trumpets and violins I can hear in the distance. I think theyre calling our names."

 "Hornets Nest"/"Knock Yourself Out" (RSVP 1966 ) - Both songs written by Hendrix and co-credited to the producer Jerry Simon - Recorded in June 1966

-For the second single, PPX chose to release two excellent instrumentals written by Hendrix, "Hornets Nest"/"Knock Yourself Out" (with producer Jerry Simon also credited).
+As detailed above, this outfit recorded "How Would You Feel"/"Welcome Home" in late 1965 but only released them as a single in April 1966.
+For the second single, two months later, PPX chose to release two excellent instrumentals written by Hendrix, "Hornets Nest"/"Knock Yourself Out" (with producer Jerry Simon also credited).
 Importantly, these are the first Hendrix compositions to appear on record!
 "Hornets Nest" (inspired by the TV series "The Green Hornet") has a monster fuzzy (buzzing) guitar from Jimmy and some dramatic spookie organ.
-"Knock Yourself Out" is more interesting, with some strong driving rhythms and solos.
+"Knock Yourself Out" is more interesting, with some superb driving rhythms and solos.
 Great drums too.
+I love this track.

 "Hornet's Nest"/"Knock Yourself Out"